-- Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
+- 1. Minimum of 60 semester or 90 quarter CSU-transferable units - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
 Minimum of 18 semester or 27 quarter units in the major. - 4.
-A grade of "C" or better in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+A grade of "C" or better in all courses required for the major. - 5.
+Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.

-- Apply mathematical reasoning and problem solving strategies to analyze, interpret, and model applications from degree and transferlevel courses and programs in math, science, engineering, business, and technology. - Select and apply appropriate definitions, postulates, and theorems to prove mathematical statements.
+- Apply mathematical reasoning and problem solving strategies to analyze, interpret, and model applications from degree and transferlevel courses and programs in math, science, engineering, business, and technology. - · Select and apply appropriate definitions, postulates, and theorems to prove mathematical statements.

-Course Title Units
+Course Title Jnits

-MATH 180 Analytic Geometry and Calculus 1 5
+MATH 180 Analytic Geometry and Calculus I 5

-MATH 280 Analytic Geometry and Calculus 4
+MATH 280 Analytic Geometry and Calculus I 4

 MATH 281 Multivariable Calculus 4

 13

-List A: Select one of the following:
+List A. Select one of the following:

-LISTA.
-3 siect one of the following.
+-:Ot 71.
+Ot noot one of the femouring.

 MATH 284 Linear Algebra 3

 MATH 285 Differential Equations 3

 3